The Resident Advisor Position:

 - Opportunity for a single room

 The function of the Resident Advisor position is to work with other students and other residence hall staff members to facilitate and develop a community environment that will contribute to the intellectual, spiritual, social, and cultural growth of the students.
 The RA upholds and presents the philosophy and community standards of Merrimack College and the Office of Residence Life and acts as a liaison between students and administrators.

-The RA reports directly to the Area Coordinator/Resident Director for his/her area.
+The RA reports directly to the Resident Director for his/her area.
 The RA is accountable for the policies and procedures of the Residence Life Office and Merrimack College.
 Because of the nature of the position, RAs may, at times, be privy to confidential information.
-In accordance with the expectations of the position, RAs should maintain confidentiality when appropriate.
+In accordance with the expectations of the position, RAs should maintain privacy when appropriate.